Fleet logo

 Known limitations and issues

-• After changing a secret used by a Windows profile, that profile is currently not re-sent to the device when the GitHub action (or GitLab pipeline) runs: story #27351
+• After changing a variable used by a Windows profile, that profile is currently not re-sent to the device when the GitHub action (or GitLab pipeline) runs: story #27351

 • Fleet does not hide the secret in script results.
-DO NOT print/echo your secrets to the console output.
+Don't print/echo your secrets to the console output.

 • There is no way to explicitly delete a secret variable.
 Instead, you can overwrite it with any value.